sah/java-tutorial/03-First-Test.md

 **TestNG**

 The `WebDriverTest` class created for TestNG looks very similar to the JUnit class.
-The main difference is that the TestNG class supplies the information for the desired browser settings as parameters using the `org.testng.annotations.Parameters` annotation `@Parameters` and the `org.testng.annotations.Optional` annotation `@Optional`.
+The main difference is that the TestNG class supplies the information for the desired browser settings as parameters using the TestNG `Parameters` annotation `@Parameters` and the TestNG `Optional` annotation `@Optional`.

 ```java
 public class WebDriverTest {